uxlfoundation/oneAPI-spec/source/elements/oneMKL/source/domains/blas/blas-like-extensions.rst

          * -     Routines
            -     Description
          * -     \ `axpy_batch <axpy_batch.html>`__\
-           -     Computes groups of vector-scalar product added to a vector.
+           -     Computes groups of vector-scalar products added to a vector.
          * -     \ `gemm_batch <gemm_batch.html>`__\
-           -     Computes groups of matrix-matrix product with general       matrices.
+           -     Computes groups of matrix-matrix products with general matrices.
          * -     \ `trsm_batch <trsm_batch.html>`__\
            -     Solves a triangular matrix equation for a group of matrices.
          * -     \ `gemmt <gemmt.html>`__\
            -     Computes a matrix-matrix product with general matrices, but updates only the upper or lower triangular part of the result matrix.